waneck/travis-hx/README.md

 ### HXFLAGS
 If you decide to build using hx-travis' build scripts, use this flag to configure the flags used to call the haxe compiler

+### HXFLAGS_EXTRA
+Again if you decide to build using hx-travis' build scripts, you can use this flag to determine target-specific options.
+Please note that if you override this you must include the target path and name.
+For example, if you want `-D nodejs` on a js app, you need to set HXFLAGS_EXTRA AS `HXFLAGS_EXTRA=" -D nodejs -js js.js"`

 ### OS and ARCH
 Defines the OS and architecture to be used as test.
 The following combinations may be used: